georgianahaldeman/georgianahaldeman.github.io/_publications/2022-06-01-paper-title-number-3.md

 (* indicates undergraduate student author)

 - ### Conference
-    - **Georgiana Haldeman**, Grusha Prasad (2022). _Exploring the impact of conceptual metaphors on learning about the notional machine_.
+    - **Georgiana Haldeman**, Grusha Prasad (2022-23). _Exploring the impact of conceptual metaphors on learning about the notional machine_.
 Manuscript in preparation for ITiCSE 2023.

 - ### Posters
-    - Mary Ring*, **Georgiana Haldeman** (2022). _A code tracing visualization tool for learning how to compute time complexity_.
+    - Mathelide Hou*, Kevin Han*, Ahmed Kamran*, **Georgiana Haldeman** (2022-23). _Training-wheels vs. upgrading-the-vehicle: A study of different approaches to visualizing conceptual metaphors_.
 Manuscript submitted for publication at SIGCSE 2023.
+    - Mary Ring*, Emma Pizer*.
+Mathelide Hou*, **Georgiana Haldeman** (2022-23). _Do CS instructors and students use the same visual metaphors?_.
+Manuscript submitted for publication at SIGCSE 2023.

-    - Emma Pizer*, **Georgiana Haldeman** (2022). _A code tracing visualization tool for illustrating value vs. reference semantics_.
+    - Emma Pizer*, Mathelide Hou*, Matthew Rojas Diaz*, **Georgiana Haldeman** (2022-2023). _RAVIC: Runtime Analysis Visualizer for Introductory Courses_.
 Manuscript submitted for publication at SIGCSE 2023.